JohnSundell/Codextended/README.md

 ## Examples

-Here’s a few examples that demonstrates the difference between using “vanilla” `Codable` and the APIs that **Codextended** adds to it.
+Here are a few examples that demonstrate the difference between using “vanilla” `Codable` and the APIs that **Codextended** adds to it.
 The goal is to turn all common serialization operations into one-liners, rather than having to set up a ton of boilerplate.

 ### 🏢 Top-level API